 When it’s made with fresh whole ingredients, it’s a healthy choice and can be a great way to increase your vegetable consumption without much effort.

-The vegetables in soups have naturally occurring sugars, which are fine to eat given that they usually come in small amounts and with lots of other beneficial nutrients.
+The vegetables in soups have naturally occurring sugars, which are fine to eat given that they’re usually present in small amounts and alongside lots of other beneficial nutrients.

 However, many commercially prepared soups have a lot of added ingredients, including sugar.

-To check for added sugars in your soup, look at the ingredients list for things like sucrose, high fructose corn syrup, barley malt, dextrose, maltose and other syrups.
+To check for added sugars in your soup, look at the ingredient list for names such as:

 The higher up on the list an ingredient is, the higher its content in the product.
 Watch out for when manufacturers list small amounts of different sugars, as that’s another sign the product could be high in total sugar.